KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ---

-### 14.2 The Pulse Model — The Rhythmic Logic of Becoming
+### 14.2 The Pulse Structure — The Rhythmic Logic of Becoming

-Within the multiversal model,
+Within multiversal expression,
 each universe follows a rhythm —
 not imposed from beyond,
 but arising from within its own structure.